skiplang/skip/docs/overview/tutorial.md

 }
 ```

-Skip does not have a "return" keyword (it is an expression based language), the last value of a sequence is the one returned.
+Skip is an expression based language, so the last value of a sequence is the one returned by default.
 Let's try it!

 ```runnable
 fun test(): String {